Bishopsgate railway station: Construction (1838–1840)

-Passenger railway station (1840-1873)
+Passenger railway station (1840–1873)

 Description

 The station was built as part of the London Viaduct engineered by John Braithwaite.
 The structure was a mile and a quarter long and consisted mostly of brick arches with three cast iron arches, between Shoreditch and Devonshire Street, over Dog Row, Hare Marsh and Globe Road.

 When originally built the station had five tracks and these were covered with an overall roof.
 The two outer tracks each had a platform – one for arrivals and one for departures – whilst the three inner tracks were used for stabling carriages between services.
 There were a number of small turntables that were used to transfer carriages from one track to another.
 The carriages at this time were based on the stagecoach design and were shorter than modern day carriages so the space required to move them between tracks was less.

-Arriving trains were stopped outside the station and the locomotive would run round the carriages to propel them first to one of two ticket inspection platforms, where ticket inspectors would check tickets, before the train pulled forward into the arrival platform.
+Arriving trains were stopped outside the station and the locomotive would run round the carriages to propel them first to one of two ticket inspection platforms, where ticket inspectors would check tickets, before the train moved forward into the arrival platform.
 Later ticket inspection was transferred to the station itself.

 The structure itself had three levels above street level and the railway was on the first level above the street and approached by ramps.
 The architect was Sancton Wood and the station building had two four-storey towers.
 The main roof was constructed of corrugated iron as were the two side roofs covering the arrival and departure platforms.
 The main roof was supported by two rows of 17 columns.

 As the railways expanded, further platforms were added on the north/west side of the complex notably for the introduction of the North Woolwich services.
 A short bay platform was also added on the opposite side of the station.

 There were a number of goods facilities on the approach to the station and over the years these expanded and stretched back to Bethnal Green.
 Locomotives could be turned, coaled and watered just outside the station or would run back to the nearest engine shed at Stratford.

 A full description dated 1844 in The Builder magazine stated: